 If you are have suffered losses in GPB Capital Holdings or one of its affiliates, you may be able to pursue recovery of your losses through securities arbitration or litigation.
-Please call Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.
+Please call Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.

 According to recent news reports, GPB Capital Holdings – an issuer of high-risk, commission rich private placement investments – temporarily ceased raising capital from new investor money to straighten out the accounting in two of its larger funds following missed financial reports due to the SEC by April 30, 2018.
 According to public information, GPB Capital raised between $600 million to $800 million from investors mostly through the independent brokerage firm channel and claims to have raised $1.5 billion in total.
 In September 2018, Massachusetts Secretary of the Commonwealth William Galvin announced a sweeping investigation into 63 broker-dealers selling private placements investments for GPB Capital Holdings.
 The Massachusetts investigation is in its early stages.